 If you are not a UK resident, but have a Sonicare electric toothbrush your brush will likely be subject to the same warranty conditions, but regional variances in policy can occur.

 Refer to your manual/documentation provided in the box at time of purchase for your local warranty procedure and support contact numbers.
-You can also find them later in this post.

 Is the battery in my Sonicare electric toothbrush handle replaceable?